12 Tips for Keeping Pests Away From Your Home

 A few ants can ruin a picnic, a few mosquitoes can make a barbeque unpleasant, but what’s much worse is to constantly have pests in your house.
 Not only they are annoying and unpleasant to see, but some of them can cause serious damage to your property or be a hazard to your health.
-Termites can destroy homes and rats can spread various disease, some of them being very dangerous.
-If you notice a pest in your home, it’s already a bit too late, and some damage has already been done.
-So that’s why it is highly important to prevent the problem instead of dealing with it.
+Termites can destroy homes and rats can spread various diseases, some of them being very dangerous.
+Before you notice pests in your home, take preventative action to ensure the safety of yourself and your family.
 In this article we will have a look at 12 tips for keeping pests away from your home.

 The warm and humid weather on the Sunshine Coast of Queensland creates the perfect conditions for termites, mosquitoes, flies, bugs, rats and other pests.
 Infestations are quite common during summer in Australia, so it’s very important to prevent them as much as possible, and treat them as soon as they occur.

 Crumbs on the floor can be very attractive to ants and other insects.
 Food leftovers can be appealing to rats, as well as the food in uncovered trash cans.
 This can also attract flies which will lay their eggs on the rotting food.
 Mosquitoes are attracted to standing water.
 Humidity also attracts subterranean termites, and so do various pieces of wood stored in improper conditions.
 Fruits and vegetables left uncovered can also attract fruit flies.